Finance & Audit

 The Financial Regulations form part of the Council's constitution and govern how the Council utilise and manage and the annual precept and budget, as well as contracts and grants.

-These are the most up to date Financial Regulations having only been adopted in May 2020.
+These are the most up to date Financial Regulations having been adopted in February 2025.

 Audits